-How to be Safe in Madrid?
+How to be safe in Madrid?
+Avoid theft and pickpocketing!

 Madrid, Spain’s vibrant capital, is home to some of the country’s best night clubs, parks, tapas bars, and restaurants.
 Plus, it hosts one of the largest international communities in Europe.
 Though Madrid is generally safe during both the day and night, it is a big city which means that many different types of people reside here.
 While most people are upstanding, moral citizens, there are a few who are going to want to take advantage of people who are new to the city.
 These people are also known as pickpockets.

 Unfortunately, pickpocketing is rather common in Madrid.
 The most frequented areas are in the city center especially in areas like Puerta del Sol, Callao, and Gran Via.
 These pickpocketing thieves like to hang around the metro, buses, nightclubs, or anywhere crowded and confusing.
 The problem is, and the reason they are so common, is because there are no real consequences for their actions.
 If they get caught, usually they cannot be apprehended, and also if they steal under 400€, then it is normally not even considered a crime.
 On the plus side, pickpockets are non-violent, they will only steal from your pockets or purse, and because of the strict gun laws, robberies with guns are almost unheard of.

 In any case, here are some tips that can help you be more aware and less likely to be pickpocketed in Madrid!

 - While eating in a restaurant with outdoor seating, do not put your bag on the back of your chair, but instead place it on your lap or between your legs.